 These skill sets let students read blueprints, and determine the cost of materials needed to complete many different types of projects.
 AutoCAD Civil-Survey software applications provide skills to create interior designs for commercial buildings.

 Job Searches and Marketing Yourself Are Included

-One of the bonuses of earning an associate degree is getting needed advice from the college counseling and job placement offices.
-Students learn how to effectively interview for jobs, write great resumes, cover letters, and thank you notes.
+One of the bonuses of earning an associate degree is getting needed advice from college counseling and job placement offices.
+Students learn how to effectively interview for jobs, and write great resumes, cover letters, and thank you notes.

 You will walk away with your diploma with knowledge and skills for making an efficient job search.
 That entry-level drafting and design job is waiting for you, and you can obtain it with the right preparation.

 A Local Technical College Receives Award for Excellence

 ITI Technical College in Baton Rouge has an excellent Associate of Occupational Studies (AOS) Degree in Drafting and Design Technology.
 We invite you to explore its benefits for your future jobs and career.